Review and road test of the Land Rover Range Rover LWB

 Apart from the increase in length to 5,199mm, the rest of the recipe is of course standard Range Rover.
 Which means that it's all very desirable indeed.
 The relatively light bodyweight means it can be larger, faster and more responsive than any previous version of this model at the same time as being more efficient and better equipped.
 It can also claim a lighter eco-footprint and performance approaching that of a super-saloon.
 And yes, it'll be even better if you're setting off across the Serengeti or exploring the Amazon.
 It'll be, more than ever, one of a kind.

 Off road, things are much as before; supremely capable in other words.
-There's a full time 'intelligent 4WD system' with a two-speed transfer 'box (that you can shift down into on the move at up to 37mph), plus the option of Land Rover's very clever All-Terrain Progress Control system.
+There's an 'Intelligent Terrain Response 2' system with up to seven driving modes.
+Which works with a full time 'intelligent 4WD system' with a two-speed transfer 'box (that you can shift down into on the move at up to 37mph), plus Land Rover's very clever All-Terrain Progress Control system.
 Here, the driver can input a desired speed without any pedal inputs.
 The ATPC set-up will then maintain that, reducing the driver's workload and keeping the car's composure over steep gradients, rough terrain and low-grip surfaces.

 Design and Build